aesber28/aesber28/README.md

 - 👋 Hi, I’m @aesber28
 - 👀 I’m interested in programming languages such as C# and web designing
-- 🌱 I’m currently learning game development (GDScript)
+- 🌱 I’m currently learning game development (Kotlin)
 - 📫 How to reach me @esberallie28@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I like reading and gem painting.